International airports in Israel. Israel airports for international flights

 Haifa

-Ovda (Ovda)
+Ovda (Uvda)

-Small airport with only one terminal.
+A small airport consisting of only one terminal.

 Services

-Ben Gurion Airport is large and provides all kinds of services: on its territory there are several cafes and restaurants, a children's room and three play areas, free luggage trolleys, luggage storage, as well as lounges and car rental services.
+Ben Gurion Airport is large and provides all kinds of services: on its territory there are several cafes and restaurants, a children's room and three play areas, free luggage carts, luggage storage, as well as lounges and car rental services.

-Ben Gurion Cafe
+Ben Gurion cafe

 All international airports in Israel provide passengers with free Wi-Fi access.